viotti/sh2py/README.md

 # sh2py

+‌
+‌
+‌

+‌
+<b>!!!
+DEPRECATION NOTICE: this project is discontinued.
+Use <a href="https://github.com/google/python-fire">Python Fire</a> instead</b> !!!

+‌

+‌
 sh2py is a shell to Python command line mapper.
 In other words, it is the easiest way to expose Python functions to the shell.
 Main features: